caendesilva/Windowlight/resources/markdown/about.md

 - Probably the best syntax highlighting available
 - Customizable code window with support for file labels
-- High quality PNG images with support for high resolutions
+- High quality PNG images with support for ultra high resolutions
 - Choose any background color, including transparent backgrounds
 - Add annotations and highlights to your code, and even Git diffs
 - Fully online and browser-based, no need to install anything